mtouzot/advents-of-code/README.md

 ## Requirements

 This project will as long as possible avoid the use of external Python module.

+It uses [`aocd`](https://github.com/wimglenn/advent-of-code-data) module developped by [Wim Jeantine-Glenn](https://github.com/wimglenn).
+Don't forget do install it in a virtual environment to launch the scripts.

 However it will use Python >= 3.12 features.
 You can download it from the [official website](https://www.python.org/downloads/)